adityakatiyar3001/queue-service/README.md

 To test the `RedisPriorityQueueService`, make sure Redis is running and configured correctly in the `config.properties` file.
 Unit tests will verify the functionality of the Redis-backed queue.

 ---

-This updated `README.md` reflects the new `PriorityQueueService` with Redis integration while still covering the original in-memory implementation.
-The Redis-backed service adds priority-based message retrieval and persistence, suitable for distributed environments.